thinkloop/todo-redux-state/README.md

+*See [Extreme Decoupling
+React, Redux, Selectors ](http://www.thinkloop.com/article/extreme-decoupling-react-redux-selectors/) for more details.*

 # Todo App: State (Redux Container)

 This is 1 of 3 projects that make up the [advanced todo app](https://github.com/thinkloop/todo-app).
 It contains the data, state, backend services and actions that transform state.
 A single object is exported that includes a snapshot of the current `state`, as well as all possible `actions` that can be performed.
 While this project is used by the advanced todo app, it is not aware of it, nor dependent on it or any other app.
 This project provides a generalized, stand-alone, todo-oriented state container that can be implemented by any app that needs it.

-*See [Multi Repo UI: React, Redux, Selectors](http://www.thinkloop.com/article/multi-repo-ui-with-react-redux-selectors/) for more details.*

 ### Install
 Using npm: